 In order to choose between two similar items, so similar that people often get the two mixed up, we have to break down their features and purposes.
 By sorting between the two garden tools, you can begin to see whether you should use a spade or shovel for digging.
 They each fall into their own categories of purpose and you, the user, can decide which one is best for your project.

-It’s a wide and flat surface on the end of a long handle and is used to move or “shove” material from one place to another.
+It’s a wide and flat blade on the end of a long handle, has a straight edge and is used to move or “shove” material from one place to another.
 They come in a few different variations, but it’s one of the most common garden tools and can be used all year round.

-- Great for sliding underneath material and scooping large amounts
+- Great for sliding underneath the material and scooping large amounts

-A spade, while quite similar to a shovel in appearance, is actually meant to be used for digging material, not moving it.
-Spades are often slenderer in shape and have a pointed end which is perfect for getting past several layers of material.
-It’s not as commonly used as a regular shovel, but a spade is definitely a must have in the garden shed if you do any sort of gardening or landscaping during the Spring and Summer.
+A spade, while quite similar to a shovel in appearance, is actually meant to be used for digging deep holes.
+This garden tool is often slenderer in shape and has sharp edges, a pointed end that is perfect for getting past several layers of material.
+It’s not as commonly used as a regular shovel, but a spade is definitely a must-have in the garden shed if you do any sort of gardening or landscaping during the Spring and Summer.

 - Perfect for gardening or landscaping

 A spade, on the other hand, may have a pointed end but the bladed sides are a little thicker.
 As for the handle of both tools, they both come with one.
 But a shovel always comes with a handle to grip.
-A spade, however, is better used without a handle, especially the shorter lengths.
-Having a thick, rubber, easy grip end rather than a shovel handle helps the spade perform better.
+A spade, however, is better used without a shorter handle, especially the shorter lengths.
+Having a thick, rubber, easy-grip end, and a sharp blade rather than a shovel handle helps the spade perform better.

 Whether it’s a weed wacker, a rake, or a digging tool, there are different variations of each that help tackle certain tasks better than other versions.
 For example, a shovel can be found in a circular, square, or scoop shape.
 A spade can be long and slender, wide and angular, or even sharp on one side to slice through tough material.